subsetpark/subsetpark/posts/current.md

-Henry Sweet's [Current Shorthand][current][^1] is a historical curiosity twice over: once because very few people today need to learn shorthand at all or event know what it is; twice because as shorthands go, it's completely obscure.
-I learned about it because the surprisingly active and enjoyable [Shorthand Subreddit][subreddit] is populated by people who seem to really enjoy spelunking in digital archives for self-published books from the late 19th century, the heyday of shorthand, when there was actual money in designing and publicising a shorthand system of one's own devising.
+Henry Sweet's [Current Shorthand][current][^1] is a historical curiosity twice over: once because very few people today need to learn shorthand at all or even know what it is; twice because as shorthands go, it's completely obscure.
+I learned about it because the surprisingly active and enjoyable [Shorthand Subreddit][subreddit] is populated by people who seem to really enjoy spelunking in digital archives for self-published books from the late 19th century, the heyday of shorthand, when there was actual money in designing and publicising a shorthand system of one's own.

 [current]: https://en.wikipedia.org/wiki/Current_Shorthand
 [subreddit]: https://www.reddit.com/r/shorthand/